-Integration Manual for the Modem 6 Family Type: 8307, 8244, 8182, 8193, 8377
+Integration manual for the Modem 6 family types: 8307, 8244, 8182, 8193

 With the subsea gateway modem ready to accept data, the AUV can be configured.
 A setting not previously used, is the autodetect port.
 This offers the ability to automatically detect if the incoming data is binary data or a Modem 6 command.
 Meaning that the user can send both commands and binary data on the same port.
-This is done by using the Port command to set CF2:
+This is done by using the port command to set CF2: